Key Takeaways

 If you or someone you care about is struggling with rejection, know that you’re not alone.
 Rejection is a normal part of life, but sometimes we need some additional support to learn how to manage and overcome difficult feelings and emotions.
 At Rula, we’re committed to making it easier to access mental health support from the comfort of home.

 In just a few minutes, you can use our therapist-matching program to find the right therapist for your mental health needs.
-From there, our teletherapy platform makes it easy to schedule your first appointment and begin receiving care as early as this week.
+From there, our teletherapy platform makes it easy to schedule your first appointment and begin receiving care as soon as tomorrow.